I own four NVIDIA Shield TVs: a 2015 Shield TV Pro, a 2017 Shield TV, the 2019 Shield TV “tube,” and the 2019 Shield Pro.

 It’s hands-down the most impressive streaming device I’ve ever used, complete with all the bells and whistles!

-But I’m often asked why I own three of them, and what the differences are between them.
+But I’m often asked why I own all of them and what the differences are between them.

 So let’s break it down.